 Want to learn more about Scrum?

 There are a few books on Scrum, and if you want to read about Scrum I would start with Agile Software Development with Scrum by Ken Schwaber and Mike Beedle.
 This was the first book and probably the best of the bunch.
-Once you have the basic terminology down (it only takes a couple hours to read that book), I would recommend talking to a Certified Scrum Master (this may be a partial list and a little dated).
+Once you have the basic terminology down (it only takes a couple hours to read that book), I would recommend talking to a Certified Scrum Master.
 When you are ready to take the plunge you are going to want to retain the services of one.
 Scrum is deceptively simple, and you will want an experienced practitioner for at least your first few sprints.